ORUNSOLU/ALX-AWS-PROJECTS/README.md

 * Created & configured a primary S3 bucket to migrate on-premises server data to AWS
 * Created & configured a secondary S3 bucket to use for cross-Region replication
 * Created an S3 lifecycle policy to automatically manage data in a bucket

+## Module 15
+* Deployed a PHP application that runs on an Amazon Elastic Compute Cloud (Amazon EC2) instance
+* Created a database instance that the PHP application can query
+* Created a MySQL database from a structured query language (SQL) dump file
+* Updated application parameters in an AWS Systems Manager Parameter Store
+* Secured the application to prevent public access to backend systems